nicreichelt/100-days-of-code/log.md

 Creating a simple UI/UX with JS, HTML, and CSS is pretty fun.
 I am learning a lot about the DOM and how to manipulate things.
 I like working in Vanilla JS so I can see how it is all functioning in the browser.

+### Day 5: November 20, 2019

+**Today's Progress**: Learning

+**Thoughts:**

+* I completed Day20 of the [JS30 challenge](https://javascript30.com)

+Today was a shorter day.
+It was busier at work and I had plans for the evening.
+I got to work with Speech Recognition in the browser.
+Took me a while to figure out it is only supported by Chrome though.

+I added a couple if states to check if the transcript included certain words.
+I made a simple "Jarvis" command that listened for the word "get" and then listened for "the traffic" or "the weather" and would return a certain response.
+I had to turn off "interimResults" to prevent it from firing several times.
+I may go back and figure out how to debounce, but couldn't figure it out effectively without messing with the speec recognition.

 ### All Projects
 **Link(s) to work**
 1. [Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)